freenas/freenas-docs/userguide/services.rst

 <https://www.oreilly.com/openbook/samba/book/ch05_04.html>`__ explains
 in more detail.

-If a particular user cannot connect to a SMB share, ensure their password does not contain the :literal:`?` character.
-If it does, have the user change the password and try again.

 If the SMB service will not start, run this command from :ref:`Shell` to see if there is an error in the configuration: